-An antiperspirant blocks sweat from leaving the pores of your body.
+An anti-perspirant blocks sweat from leaving the pores of a person's body.
 It helps to reduce the embarrassment and odor that comes with sweat, especially under the arms.
 But there have been concerns in the media that antiperspirants are bad for our health.

-Researcher Kris McGrath, M.D., of Northwestern University, found that women with breast cancer who had started using antiperspirants early in life were diagnosed earlier.
-Though this study was deemed inclusive, McGrath still believes that there is a link between the used of aluminum-based antiperspirants and cancer.
+Scientist Dr. Kris McGrath of Northwestern University found that women with breast cancer who had started using antiperspirants early in life were diagnosed earlier.
+Though this study was deemed inclusive, Dr. McGrath still believes that there is a link between the used of aluminum based antiperspirants and cancer.
+(See Reference 2)

-The Centers for Disease Control and Prevention (CDC) claims that "additional research" is needed to investigate whether there is a relationship between antiperspirants and breast cancer, or if there is another factor at play.
+The Center for Disease Control and Prevention (CDC) claims that "additional research is needed to investigate" whether there is a relationship between antiperspirants and breast cancer, or if there is another factor at play.
+(See Reference 2)

 Scientists are split on whether antiperspirants may be a cause of Alzheimer's disease.
 While the accumulation of aluminum in the body can increase Alzheimer's risk, there is no confirmation that the amount in antiperspirants is sufficient to leave toxic levels of aluminum in the body.
 (See Reference 3 and Resource 1)